Agnogh/pirate-resort/README.md

 #### **Bugs**
-There were several bugs along the way, but most were fixed before deployment when applying validators or responsive design The ones that were fixed after were:
+There were several bugs along the way, but most were fixed before deployment when applying validators or responsive design.
+The ones that were fixed after were:
 - Few typos
 - The sign-in process has mandatory fields and optional fields